Shared inbox rules in Outlook 365 aren’t exactly the easiest to set up and use.

 Front’s shared inbox is where teams can collaborate and automate workflows without needing to be a coding expert.

-• SLA rules: A type of Team rule that’s used to help businesses keep a high standard for response times
+SLA rules for customer service: A type of team rule that’s used to help businesses keep a high standard for response times

 Setting these rules up in Front is easy.
 Once you know what rule you need (based on type), you can use Front’s rules library to create rules using templates.